marciopamplona/todolist-frontend/readme.md

 - Global state management using 'Redux' and 'Immutable.js'
 - Data filtering and sorting using 'Reselect'
 - Browser offline state persistence using 'redux-storage'
-- API URL config in the '.env' file
+- API URL config in the '.env' file in development mode, in production mode use the 'API_URL' env variable

 ### Author